akleemans/aoc-2024/README.md

 Expanding stones - part 1 was implemented quickly with just following the rules, but it became clear soon enough that this approach would not work for part 2 (even with a compiled language).
 After thinking it through some more I gave Memoization a try, which worked surprisingly well.

+## Day 16

+Again a map problem, but a very fun one.
+Finding the shortest path quickly reminded me of last year and I started early with a Priority Queue, with a [heapqueue](https://nim-lang.org/docs/heapqueue.html) implementation in Nim.

+As it was still running to slowly, I started skipping paths in the queue that were on positions (with direction) that we already processed, which worked out nicely.
+Unfortunately this was not usable for Part 2, so I had to use another lookup.
+Starting with the whole path didn't work ( or make sense), but keeping the lowest score for a given position+direction was the key.
+(If a path leading up to the position had a higher score, it could not be a solution.)